simdjson/simdjson/doc/basics.md

 Error Handling
 --------------

+Error handing with exception and a single try/catch clause makes the code simple, but it gives you little control over errors.
+For easier debugging or more robust error handling, you may want to consider our exception-free approach.

 The entire simdjson API is usable with and without exceptions.
 All simdjson APIs that can fail return `simdjson_result<T>`, which is a &lt;value, error_code&gt;
 pair.
 You can retrieve the value with .get() without generating an exception, like so: